Access by Voters with Disabilities

-The touchscreen voting unit is accessible to most voters.
+Yes, a ballot marking device that is accessible to most voters is available in early voting centers and polling places.
 Using a headset and keypad, blind voters and voters with low vision are able to vote by listening to the ballot selections and by using the keypad.
 You may also choose to use the high contrast and large print functions of the voting unit.
-The touchscreen voting unit can also be used by voters who need to sit while voting.
+Other assistive devices (for example, sip and puff) can be plugged into the device.

 If you want use the audio ballot, ask an election judge.
 Election judges will answer questions and help you, if needed.

-Is there a way I mark by absentee ballot without help?
+Is there a way I mark my absentee ballot without help?

 Yes.
 If you ask to receive your ballot via SBE's website, you can use an online tool to help you mark your ballot.
 The tool is compatible with the most common software used by individuals with disabilities, and you can use your own assistive devices with the tool.

 If you use this tool, you make your choices on your computer and print your ballot.
 Your printed ballot will have your choices marked.
 With this tool, most voters with disabilities can make selections without help.

 Yes.
 You can bring someone to help you vote as long as that person is not: